Space Sheriff Shaider: Plot

 In college studying archaeology, Dai Sawamura deciphers the symbols of the Nazca Lines in Peru.
 Impressed by this feat, the Galaxy Federal Police (銀河連邦警察, Ginga Renpō Keisatsu) recruit and train him to be Earth's third Space Sheriff.
 He's given the code name Shaider in memory of an ancient warrior who defeated Emperor Kubilai and brought down his Fuuma Empire 12,000 years ago.
 When Fuuma returns, Dai is deputized as he returns to Earth to battle Fuuma.

 Characters

-Vavilos Crew
+Vavilos

-Vavilos (バビロス, Babirosu), serves as the headquarters of Shaider and Annie as it circles around the Earth.
+Vavilos (バビロス, Babirosu) serves as the headquarters of Shaider and Annie as it circles around the Earth.
 In combat, Vavilos can fire the Vavilos Beam (バビロス ビーム, Babirosu Bīmu) from its wings.
 Whenever Shaider enters the Fushigi Dimension (known as "Time Space Warp" in the Philippines) and encounters a giant Fuuma gunship, he summons Vavilos, commanding it to transform either into a giant gun called the Big Magnum or a giant robot called the Vavilos Robot, whose chest emits a giant laser beam called Vavilos Fire, fires Vavilos Lasers from its hands, can catch the Fuuma Gunship's missiles and throw it back towards the Gunship and can shoot Vavilos Missiles.